nosdeedson/micro-servico-encoder-video/READ.md

 # how to create a go mod
-# use the command: go mod inint encoder
+# use the command: go mod init encoder
+# download dependency: go get url
+# run tests go test ./...